Man shot dead outside US embassy in Kenya

-(CNN)A man was shot dead outside the US embassy in Nairobi, Kenya on Thursday.
+Nairobi (CNN)A man was shot dead outside the US embassy in Nairobi, Kenya, on Thursday.

 The embassy confirmed a shooting incident had taken place outside its premises, adding that none of its staff members were involved.
-Reuters reported the man had been shot dead by a Kenyan police officer after the man attacked him.
+According to Reuters, Kenyan police said an officer shot the man dead after being attacked.

 Photos circulating on social media showed what appeared to be the man, lying lifeless next to a pool of blood as a uniformed officer looks over him, taking notes.